hammingweight/gangplank/examples/drift/README.md

 ## Drift
 Over time, the statistical properties of the data in production may drift from the data that was used in training.
 Drift may take several forms:
  * Data drift; the distribution of input data differs from the input data used for training.
- * Prediction drift; the statistics of output data has drifted from the output seen in training.
+ * Prediction drift; the statistics of output data have drifted from the output seen in training.
 Prediction drift is also known as label drift when the ML system produces categorical data.
  * Concept drift; the relationship beteen input and output data has changed since the model was trained.

 There are also several ways to expose drift as a metric: